 1. Cook vegetables and spices

-Heat a cast iron skillet over medium heat.
-Add 3 tablespoons butter, along with diced celery, onion, red bell pepper and minced garlic cloves.
+Begin by preheating your oven to 325°F then heat a cast iron skillet over medium.
+Saute celery, onion, red bell pepper and minced garlic cloves in butter.
 Season with a pinch of salt and pepper.

 2. Add cheese and grits

 Stir periodically until the liquid is absorbed and the grits are cooked, about 8-10 minutes.
-Add the parmesan cheese.
+Add parmesan cheese.

 3. Add eggs

-4. Here comes the shrimp and Old Bay
+4. Here comes the shrimp

 Cut the remaining 3 tablespoons of butter and scatter around the top of the dressing, then sprinkle with additional Old Bay.